Hemanth9336/100-Days-DevOps/day-38-pull-docker-image/README.md

 ## 🚀 Summary

-Pulled a Docker image and created a custom tag for testing — a common practice in container workflows to manage versions and environments efficiently.
+Successfully pulled a Docker image and created a custom tag, demonstrating how to manage and reuse images efficiently in containerized environments.

----